-- (1) See the Explanatory Note and Note 30, Restatement of Consolidated Financial Statements, in the Notes to Consolidated Financial Statements for a description of the restatement of our consolidated financial statements. - (2) Net gain on disposal or exchange of assets included gains of \$35.6 million from three coal reserve exchange transactions in 2011, \$44.6 million in 2010 from five coal reserve exchange transactions and a \$78.5 million gain in 2007 from the sales of coal reserves. - (3) In 2008, we acquired 49% interests in two joint ventures designed to produce high quality metallurgical coal.
+(1) See the Explanatory Note and Note 30, Restatement of Consolidated Financial Statements, in the Notes to Consolidated Financial Statements for a description of the restatement of our consolidated financial statements.

+(2) Net gain on disposal or exchange of assets included gains of \$35.6 million from three coal reserve exchange transactions in 2011, \$44.6 million in 2010 from five coal reserve exchange transactions and a \$78.5 million gain in 2007 from the sales of coal reserves.

+(3) In 2008, we acquired 49% interests in two joint ventures designed to produce high quality metallurgical coal.
 These investments began to generate significant income in 2010, as the related mining properties increased production.
 In March 2006, we increased our 49% interest in KE Ventures, LLC to an effective 73.9% interest and began combining KE Ventures, LLC's results with ours effective January 1, 2006.
-In 2007, we purchased the remaining interest. - (4) Adjusted EBITDA as calculated below is defined as net income (loss) before deducting interest income and expense; income taxes; asset retirement obligation expense; depreciation, depletion and amortization; restructuring and impairment charge; and net sales contract accretion.
-Net sales contract accretion represents contract accretion excluding back-to-back coal purchase and sales contracts.
-The contract accretion on the back-to-back coal purchase and sales contracts existing prior to July 23, 2008, whereby Magnum purchased coal from third parties to fulfill tonnage commitments on sales contracts.
-Adjusted EBITDA is used by management as a measure of our segments' operating performance.
-The term Adjusted EBITDA does not purport to be an alternative to operating income, net income or cash flows from operating activities as determined in accordance with generally accepted accounting principles as a measure of profitability or liquidity.
+In 2007, we purchased the remaining interest.

+- (4) Adjusted EBITDA as calculated below is defined as net income (loss) before deducting interest income and expense; income taxes; asset retirement obligation expense; depreciation, depletion and amortization; restructuring and impairment charge; and net sales contract accretion.
+Net sales contract accretion represents contract accretion excluding back-to-back coal purchase and sales contracts accretion on the back-to-back coal purchase and sales contracts existing prior to July 23, 2008, whereby Magnum purchased coal from third parties to fulfill tonnage commitments on sales contracts.
+Adjusted EBITDA is used by management as a measure of our segments' operating activities as determined in accordance with generally accepted accounting principles as a measure of profitability or liquidity.
 We believe that in our industry such information is a relevant measurement of a company's operating financial performance.
 Because Adjusted EBITDA is not calculated identically by all companies, our calculation may not be comparable to similarly titled measures of other companies. - (5) Past mining obligation payments represents cash payments relating to our postretirement benefit obligations, workers' compensation obligations, and multi-employer retiree healthcare and pension plans.

-12-12900-scc Doc 416-2 Filed 08/24/12 Entered 08/24/12 17:06:27 Exhibit C Pg 71 of 153
+12-12900-scc Doc 417-2 Filed 08/27/12 Entered 08/27/12 10:06:01 Exhibit C Pg 71 of 153